 Conceiving couples are concerned with infertility treatment for males as well as infertility treatment for females, as naturally, both partners need to be checked for not being able to bear a child.

-Fallopian tubes happen to be the reproductive organs in women that are thin types of tubes present on either side of her uterus.
+Fallopian tubes happen to be the reproductive organs in women that are thin types of tubes present on either side of the uterus.
 The fallopian tube does carry the egg produced during ovulation to one’s uterus.
 If the fertilization of the egg does occur with the sperm, the fertilized egg also does travel via the fallopian tube to one’s uterus for implantation.
-If the fallopian tube does get blocked, the path for sperm to travel towards the egg also tends to get blocked.
+If the fallopian tube does get blocked, the path for sperm to travel toward the egg also tends to get blocked.
 This is referred to as tubal factor infertility and it does affect pregnancy.
-Infertility treatment for female does highlight these facts.
+Infertility treatment for females does highlight these facts.

 Signs of Blocked Fallopian Tubes

 Usually, blocked fallopian tubes have no symptoms.
 Women are not aware that their fallopian tubes are blocked unless they do try for conceiving and also fail.
 Signs of this health issue are based on their causes.

 - Pain on a particular side of the stomach

 - Severe pelvic pain occurs in severe cases

 - The foul smell of one’s vaginal discharge

 - Pain during sex